MediciHouse07/Learning_Records/economic_money_banking.md

 - short introduction of traditional banking system and shadow bank system
 - traditional theory course and this course, maybe it is about theory and practice, practice is about how people work in a field associated with a theory, and some of theories are derived from practice, some formula

+## 1-5

+2022/09/21

+- course structure, domestic, international, forward
+- 4 price of money
+- interest rate, par price of money in terms another money today but it is not exchange rate
+- private money, public money
+- all banking is a swap of IOUs

+## 1-6 Lecture 1 5/5

+2022/09/21

+- Allyn

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew